controversy as biracial zara worker told her braids are ‘unprofessional’

 Following offensive comments in the media about Zendaya’s Oscars locks, the politics of black hairstyles hits the shop floor.

-From Amandla Stenberg calling out Kylie Jenner for wearing cornrows to Giuliana Rancic describing Zendaya's Oscars locks as probably smelling like "patchouli oil and weed", there's been a lot of discussion about the politics of black hair in recent media.
-Treading the fine line between appropriation and appreciation when it comes to borrowing the tropes of black culture is something we're all still trying to figure out, but blatant racism is something we should all be able to identify from a mile off.
+From Amandla Stenberg calling out Kylie Jenner for wearing cornrows to Giuliana Rancic describing Zendaya's Oscars locs as probably smelling like "patchouli oil and weed," there's been a lot of discussion about the politics of black hair in recent media.
+Treading the fine line between appropriation and appreciation when it comes to borrowing the tropes of black culture is something we're all still trying to figure out, but blatant racism is something we should all be able to identify easily.

 Responding to her comments, Zara issued a written statement saying that it had "engaged directly the employee on this matter and respect the privacy of those discussions" while adding that it was a diverse and multicultural brand that does not tolerate any form of discrimination.